johnypark/quick-cloud-TPU-vision/README.md

 ### X. Now to run TPU vms like TPU clusters? (job submit, sending emails when finished, etc)
 Sending emails:
+## Data
+Data must be prepared in TFRecord format, and cloud TPU only takes gsbucket as the source.

 ## Models